CMS FAQ Sheet

 What is the CMS?

 MPACE offers the Career Mentoring Scholarship (CMS) Program to provide current graduate students and new professionals a direct connection to experience career services/university recruiting hands-on.
 It is an opportunity to meet with people currently working in the profession.
 This is a great way for MPACE to showcase new and future professionals in the field.
+One student will be chosen from the MPACE Region hosting the Annual Conference.
+In 2014, the winner chosen will be from the Pacific Central Region.

 Who is eligible?